Always Remove Car Seats When Deep Cleaning a Car! – Here’s Why

 A little vacuuming and a few sprays of APC made the job done in no time.

 Furthermore, when I had the rear seat outside, it was also easier to clean it, as well as the rear bench.
 The rear bench stayed in the car, don’t take it out.

-From this image, you can see how the armrest is dirty, and having seat installed in the car, I wouldn’t be able to clean it thoroughly.
+From this image, you can see how the armrest is dirty, and having a seat installed in the car, and I wouldn’t be able to clean it thoroughly.